maria-okoledova394/yandex-practicum/neural_network_for_predicting_star_temperature/README.md

 3. Make improvements to the neural network.
 3. Analyze models and recommend the best for customer's criteria.

+### Conclusion
+I built the base model of a neural network, found optimal number of hidden layers, neurons, activation function, initialization of weights.
+Improved the RMSE of the model by tuning the model parameters.
+The RMSE = 3658 of the improved model is on the test data.
+It's better than the required RNSE of 4500, however, the model performs well in predicting low temperatures and less effectively with high temperatures.

 ### Libraries used
 `pandas`, `PyTorch`, `scikit-learn`, `NumPy`, `Matplotlib`